huandu/facebook/README.md

 // Create a global App var to hold app id and secret. var globalApp = fb.New("your-app-id", "your-app-secret")

-// Facebook asks for a valid redirect uri when parsing signed request.
+// Facebook asks for a valid redirect URI when parsing the signed request.
-// It's a new enforced policy starting as of late 2013. globalApp.RedirectUri = "http://your.site/canvas/url/"
+// It's a newly enforced policy starting as of late 2013. globalApp.RedirectUri = "http://your.site/canvas/url/"

-// Here comes a client with a Facebook signed request string in query string.
+// Here comes a client with a Facebook signed request string in the query string.
 // This will return a new session from a signed request. session, _ := globalApp.SessionFromSignedRequest(signedRequest)